GabrielDougherty/desktop-image-switcher/README.md

 # desktop-image-switcher

-MacOS utility to change desktop background image for all desktops
+MacOS utility to change desktop background image for all virtual desktops and monitors

 ## Installation